brendan-rius/brendan-rius.github.io/_posts/2015-01-08-kernel-linked-lists.md

                 (type *)( (char *) __mptr - offsetof(type, member) );})
 {% endhighlight %}

+Before we can understand this macro, we have to know a little bit more about the `offsetof` macro that it uses.

 ### The `offsetof` macro

-This macro uses the `offsetof` macro. `offsetof` returns the position in bytes of a member of a struct relative to the address of the struct.
+`offsetof` returns the position in bytes of a member of a struct relative to the address of the struct.
 In our example, `offsetof(struct useless_structure, member1)` would be
 0, and `offsetof(struct useless_structure, member3)` would be `255 +